-In 1994, Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") was amended to eliminate the deductibility of certain compensation over \$1 million paid to the named executive officers.
+In 1994, Section 162(m) of the Internal Revenue Code was amended to eliminate the deductibility of certain compensation over \$1 million paid to the named executive officers.
 The Company has not established a formal policy in connection with the ruling since base plus bonus compensation of those individuals is not close to that amount.
 Compensation from the exercise of options granted to date under the Company's stock option plans qualifies for the deduction.
 The 1996 Long-Term Incentive Equity Plan proposed by the Board and set forth in this proxy statement will allow for the issuance of awards that are fully deductible under the Code.